VDuchauffour/python-package-template/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature request
-about: Suggest an idea for Interrogate
+about: Suggest an idea for the project
 title: ''
 labels: enhancement, needs triage
 assignees: